SvenVw/fdm/.changeset/nine-cats-shave.md

 "@svenvw/fdm-app": patch
 ---

-Fix exception at update field form in the create farm wizard
+Fix exception in the update field form in the farm creation wizard